JSON Schema Validator

 Restrict value to a specific set or single value

-allOf / anyOf / oneOf
+allOf / anyOf / oneOf / not

-Schema composition and union types
+Schema composition, union types and negation

 if / then / else